Isaaq genocide: Creation of refugee Ogaden militia

-As the WSLF, supported by the Barre regime, continued to attack and commit atrocities against the Isaaq, a delegation was sent to meet President Barre in 1979 to request making a stop to WSLF abuses.
-In spite of promises made to the Isaaq elders the violence against civilians and nomads by WSLF continued.
+As the WSLF, supported by the Barre regime, continued to attack and commit atrocities against the Isaaq, a delegation was sent to meet President Barre in 1979 to request making a stop WSLF abuses.
+Despite promises made to the Isaaq elders, the violence against civilians and nomads by WSLF continued.

 The continued abuse of WSLF and the government's indifference to the suffering of Isaaq civilians and nomads prompted many Isaaq army officers to desert the army with a view to creating their own armed movement to fight Ethiopia, one that would also intimidate the WSLF and discourage further violence against Isaaq civilians.
 Their new movement, supported and financed by Isaaqs, was named Afraad (the fourth unit) and became operational in 1979.
-The Isaaq movement of Afraad immediately came into conflict with the Ogaden clan's faction of WSLF in the form of a number of bloody encounters between the two groups.
-Afraad's objective was to push the WSLF out of their strongholds (Isaaq territory) whereas the WSLF responded by retaliating further against Isaaq civilians living in the border region.
+The Isaaq movement of Afraad immediately came into conflict with the Ogaden clan's faction of WSLF in the form of several bloody encounters between the two groups.
+Afraad's objective was to push the WSLF out of their strongholds (Isaaq territory), whereas the WSLF responded by retaliating further against Isaaq civilians living in the border region.

 The situation was further exacerbated by the appointment of Mohamed Hashi Gani, a cousin of President Siad Barre and fellow Marehan Darod, as the military commander of the northern regions with headquarters in Hargeisa in 1980.
 Gani's rule was especially harsh against Isaaq, he removed them from all key economic positions, seized their properties and placed the northern regions under emergency laws.
 He also ordered the transfer of Afraad away from the border region, giving the WSLF complete control of the border region, thus leaving Isaaq nomads in the area without any protection against WSLF violence.

 A United Nations inspection team that visited the area in 1988 reported that the Ethiopian refugees (Ogaden) were carrying weapons supplied by the Somali Army.
 The UN team reported that, with the Somali Army's encouragement, the Ogadeni refugees carried out extensive looting in several northern towns.